chloehudzik/workfront-learn.en/help/fusion/7-data-structures-and-data-stores/understand-data-structures.md

 ---
-title: Understand Data Structures
+title: Understand data structures
 description: Learn how to understand data structure usage and capabilities, and create and use a data structure within a scenario, all in [!DNL Adobe Workfront Fusion].
 activity: use
-doc-type: feature video
 team: Technical Marketing
+type: Tutorial
+feature: Workfront Fusion
+role: User
+level: Beginner
 kt: Jira ticket
 exl-id: 5b64d25e-5555-400d-ae40-eb1199153874
 ---